The following Owner-Managed Businesses guidance note by Tolley provides comprehensive and up to date tax information covering:

-Since the introduction of FA 1996, interest payments for a limited company now fall under the loan relationship rules even if the company entered into the loan relationship for the purposes of its trade.
+Since the introduction of Finance Act 1996 (subscription sensitive), interest payments for a limited company fall under the loan relationship rules, even if the company entered into the loan relationship for the purposes of its trade.
 There is, then, a distinction between trading and non-trading loan relationships.
-As the names suggest, generally speaking, a trading loan relationship will arise where a borrower has entered into the relationship to provide funding for its trade; otherwise, the relationship will be a non-trading loan relationship.
+Generally speaking a trading loan relationship will arise where a borrower has entered into the relationship to provide funding for its trade, otherwise the relationship will be a non-trading loan relationship.
 The loan relationship rules are now found in CTA 2009, Part 5.
-For guidance on loan relationships, see the Loan relationships ― scope and definitions guidance note.
+For guidance on loan relationships, see the Corporate debt - overview guidance note.

 Where interest costs are capitalised (as they can be under accounting principles on the creation of a fixed asset), it might be thought that because there is then no interest expense in the accounts as such, there can be no relief for the interest expense (given in particular the propensity to use accounting profit as the starting point for determining taxable profit).
 However, in this case the loan relationship

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.